jarvisteach/appJar/docs/mkdocs/docs/pythonImages.md

 The next time an image of the same filename is referenced, it will be loaded from the cache.
 This speeds up processes such as mouse-overs, or setting images back-and-forth.

-Animatd images also have their own internal cache, storing each version of the image.
+Animated images also have their own internal cache, storing each version of the image.

 appJar attempts to preload mouse over images and animated images, to improve smoothness.